litecanvas/plugin-text-box/README.md

   textsize(20)
   textbox(box.x, box.y, box.w, box.h, message, box.textColor)

-  // textbox() just wrap a text inside of a rectangle, does not draw any window
+  // textbox() just wrap a text inside of a rectangle area, does not draw any window
   // the lines below draw a window for the textbox linewidth(5) rect(box.x, box.y, box.w, box.h, 3)